-- Database_Name: Please specify the database name that contains the table.
+- Database_Name: Please specify the database name that contains the table you want to truncate.

-- Schema_name: Please specify the name of the schema to which our table belongs to.
+- Schema_name: Please specify the name of the schema to which our table belongs.

 - Table_Name: Please provide the Table name on which you want to perform Truncate operation